-- A. Unique In His Origin the seed of the woman - This is a strange statement because by God's very design the "seed" is provided by the male members
+A. Unique In His Origin - the seed of the woman

+This is a strange statement because by God's very design the "seed" is provided by the male members of every species.
+Here, we are told that the woman will produce an offspring without the aid of a man.

-- of every species.
-Here, we are told that the woman will produce an offspring without the aid of a man. - Satan did not understand it, Adam and Eve did not understand it; but God indicates that He will send His Lamb into the world through a woman without the involvement of a man!
+Satan did not understand it, Adam and Eve did not understand it; but God indicates that He will send His Lamb into the world through a woman without the involvement of a man!
 Of course, we know this is how the birth of Jesus came about.
 Isaiah prophesied it, Isa.
 7:14; and the angel Gabriel announced it to Mary, Luke 1:26-35, and to Joseph, Matt.
+1:18-25.

-1:18-25. - The birth of Jesus was, however, very different.
-Since He came into this world without a human father, He was born without the taint of sin!
-He was born pure and sinless, thus He was qualified to die for the sins of humanity, 2 Cor.
-5:21. - B. Unique In His Occupation to bruise the serpents head. - This Lamb was coming to this world not to show men a better way to live.
+- B. Unique In His Occupation to bruise the serpents head. - This Lamb was coming to this world not to show men a better way to live.
 He was not coming to improve their environment.
 He was not coming to improve their social standing.
 He was coming to defeat evil.
 That was His sole mission, John 18:37; Heb.
-2:14. - 2.
-The Purpose Of The Promise Lamb - A. He Would Come As A Warrior enmity
+2:14